-(1) Includes the average balance of our secured borrowings and amortization expense of transaction costs related to our ABCP Facility.
+(1) Includes the average balance of our unsecured borrowing, as well as secured borrowings and amortization expense of transaction costs related to our ABCP Facility.

 Rate/Volume Analysis - GAAP

 The following rate/volume analysis shows the relative contribution of changes in interest rates and asset volumes.